Saint Louis University: University beginnings and American Civil War

 In 1829, the new university moved its campus to Washington Avenue and Ninth, today the site of America's Center.
 At this time, the founders forced enslaved Black Americans from their St. Stanislaus Seminary in Hazelwood to labor at the university.
+Many had previously been separated from their families enslaved at White Marsh Plantation.

 In 1852 the university and its teaching priests were the subject of an anti-Catholic novel, The Mysteries of St. Louis, which was written by newspaper editor Henry Boernstein.
 Boernstein's popular newspaper, Anzeiger des Westens, routinely criticized the university.

 In 1867, after the American Civil War, the university purchased "Lindell's Grove", in what is now Midtown.
 The university subsequently moved to this new location, which is the current site of today's north campus.
 Lindell's Grove was the site of the Camp Jackson Affair, which had occurred only a few years prior to the university's purchase.

 The first building on campus, DuBourg Hall, began construction in 1888, and the college officially moved to its new location in 1889.
 Construction of the new St. Francis Xavier College Church began on 8 June 1884.
 The basement of the church was completed later that year and was the location for liturgical functions until the upper church was subsequently completed in 1898.